FilePath encoding in Haskell

 FilePath is a type synonym for

-For the longest time, I always treated the FilePath
+For the longest time, I always treated the FilePath synonym as a hint

-is meant to be a file path.
+to the user that this particular String is meant to be a file path.
 I

 was also always annoyed by the fact that file paths are not really

-s on unix platforms.
+Strings on unix platforms.
 They are arbitrary sequences of non-0

 bytes.
 How do you refer to the file with an invalid unicode name?